Klipper3d/klipper/docs/Installation.md

 Building and flashing the micro-controller
 ==========================================

-First, make sure that OctoPrint is not connected directly to the printer Fom the OctoPrint web page, under the "Connection" section, click "Disconnect"
+Via Octoprint, make sure that there is no active serial connection to the printer.
+Fom the OctoPrint web page, under the "Connection" section, click "Disconnect"

-To compile the micro-controller code, start by running these commands on the Raspberry Pi via a command line SSH session:
+To compile the micro-controller code, start by running these commands on the Raspberry Pi via an SSH command line session:

 ```
 cd ~/klipper/
 make menuconfig
 ```

-Manually select the appropriate Micro-controller, Processor Speed (mhz), and Baurdrate.
+Manually select the appropriate micro-controller, processor speed (mhz), and baurdrate.
 Review any other options provided.
-After choosing the correct settings for your printer board, you will exit the configuration window by choosing 'Exit'.
+After choosing the correct settings for your printers micro-controller, you will exit the configuration window by choosing 'Exit'.
 Then select 'Yes' to save your new configuration.

-Once configured, run:
+Compile the Klipper firmware by entering:

 ```
 make